fsuels/studio/public/templates/en/affidavit-general.md

 **IMPORTANT LEGAL NOTICE:** This general affidavit should be reviewed by qualified legal counsel to ensure it meets the specific requirements for its intended use.
 Affidavits must be truthful and complete, as false statements may result in perjury charges.
 The format and requirements for affidavits may vary by jurisdiction and purpose.

-*Template generated by 123LegalDoc - Professional Legal Document Platform*
+## _Template generated by 123LegalDoc - Professional Legal Document Platform_
----

 © 2025 123LegalDoc · DIY form · Not legal advice · Terms: 123LegalDoc.com/terms